FallBackITA27/Auto-Updater-MKL-MKWPP/readme.md

 ### 1.0.5
 * Fixed "Undeletable" MKL form fill-ins --FalB
     * This is awkward to admit.
 The way the script decides whether to fill is every two seconds it checks the category that is selected and fills accordingly.
 I did not think about what happens if one wants to delete what's written there.
 Now it only fills if the category has changed in the last two seconds.
 Why the two second check?
 Originally I wanted to make it so that the script would fire every time that the category is changed, but sadly the form takes a little bit more to update, so it would break everything.
-* Added date support for MKWPP!
+* Added date support for MKWPP! --FalB
-* Added flap support for MKL!
+* Added flap support for MKWPP! --FalB
 ### 1.0.4
 * Bugfix, I accidentally pushed unfinished code. --FalB
 ### 1.0.3